selfrefactor/rambdax/README.md

 Methods between `allFalse` and `when` belong to **Rambdax**, while methods between `add` and `without` are inherited from **Rambda**.

+Several methods are dropped between versions `0.24.0` and `1.0.0`.
+The older version of the API is located (/files/deprecated/README.md)[here.]

 ---
 #### allFalse